corrados/edrumulus/algorithm/README.md

 frequencies.
 Therefore, a band-pass filter is applied.
 The pass-band width is a trade-off between noise cancellation and filter delay.
 A good compromise is a pass-band of 40 Hz to 400 Hz.

 ### Retrigger cancellation

 To improve the peak detection, we can make use of the known decay curve of the trigger pad in use.
-So, after successfully detecting a peak, we know that this peak causes a slowly decaying power curve which has a known shape and we can subtract that known curve from the signal to improve the detection of the next pad hit.
+After successfully detecting a peak we know that this peak causes a slowly decaying power curve.
+It has a known shape which we can subtract from the captured signal to improve the detection of the next pad hit.

 The problem is that the main peak power compared to the mesh head vibration power greatly depends on the position of the hit on the pad.
-I.e. the main peak stands way out of the _noise_ when hitting the pad in the middle.
-So, if we use the detection hit velocity for the start point of the decay cancellation, we subtract too much power in case the hit is in the middle of the pad and we may subtract too little if the hit is at the edge of the pad.
+I.e., the main peak stands way out of the _noise_ when hitting the pad in the middle.
+If we use the detection hit velocity for the start point of the decay cancellation, we subtract too much power in case the hit is in the middle of the pad and we may subtract too little if the hit is at the edge of the pad.

-In the following picture, the effect of the retrigger cancellation algorithm on a press roll signal example can be seen.
+In the following picture, the effect of the retrigger cancellation algorithm on a press roll example can be seen.
 The yellow line shows the exponential decay attenuation we apply to the signal after a hit was detected.
-The blue trace is the original captured signal and the orange trace is the captured signal after subtracting the retrigger cancellation:
+The blue trace is the original captured signal and the orange trace is the captured signal after applying the retrigger cancellation:
 <br/>![Retrigger cancellation](images/retriggercancellation.jpg)

 ## Positional sensing

 If you hit the pad close to the edge, the resulting sound has less low frequencies and sounds more crisp.
-So, the idea is to low-pass filter the signal and at the detected peak position we calculate the power ratio of the low-pass filtered signal with the unfiltered signal.
+Thus, the idea is to low-pass filter the signal and at the detected peak position we calculate the power ratio of the low-pass filtered signal with the unfiltered signal.
 This is then the metric for the positional sensing.